-Spirals, waves, vortexes – all abound from these examples – can be integral to understanding the global climate shift as well as local phenomena.
+Spirals, waves, vortexes all abound from these examples.
+These patterns are integral to understanding the global climate shift as well as local phenomena.

-In this section we will cover how climate is formed which is a huge topic in the field of climate change.
-To join the argument one way or another, I think it is integral for every ecological designer to know all the layers that are currently known about our global climate.
+In this section we will cover how climate is formed, which is a huge topic in the field of climate change.
+To join the argument one way or another, I think it is paramount for every ecological designer to know all the pattern layers that are currently known about our global climate.
 We will also look at classification of climates as well as how that pertains to design.

 A key factor to remember in Permaculture design is, that we are looking to design for local contexts but use worldwide understanding of patterns to speed up succession and ecological restoration.
 Management and cultivation techniques will be different in the tropics, temperate, and drylands.
 We can no longer simply rubber stamp our development pattern around the planet.
 It must be individualized as housing design and materials in one place is not necessarily true for others (Anchorage, Atlanta, and Albuquerque).

-Once a broader climate understanding occurs, one can then zoom into topoclimates and microclimates.
+Once a broader climatic factors understanding occurs, one can then zoom into topoclimates and microclimates.
 The use of microclimates is an important piece of Permaculture as we are striving to mitigate extremes or extend growing season potential.

 - Factors in formation of global climate